travis-ci/docs-travis-ci-com/user/billing-overview.md

 Please see our [Build Environment overview](/user/reference/overview/) and [Building for Multiple CPU architectures](/user/multi-cpu-architectures/) pages for more details.

-In order to start a build in Usage based Plan, a positive credits balance is required in the account (at least 1 credit).
-The build job under Partner Queue Solution costs 0 credits per each started minute.
-At the moment of introduction of Partner Queue Solution active accounts on Usage based Plans, including Free Plan, with balance of zero or less credits were updated to hold 1 credit.
+In order to start a build in the Usage based Plan, a positive credits balance is required in the account (at least 1 credit).
+The build job under Partner Queue Solution costs 0 credits per started minute.
+At the moment of introducing Partner Queue Solution active accounts on the Usage based Plans, including the Free Plan, with a balance of zero or fewer credits, balance is updated to hold 1 credit.
 Thus everybody can use Partner Queues without requesting Travis CI support to grant additional credits.
-If you run into negative account balance after that you still need to file an additional request.
+If you run into a negative account balance after that, you still need to file an additional request.

-In case of Concurrency based Plans, you can use above infrastructure for OSS builds without any credits in your account.
+In the case of Concurrency based Plans, you can use the above infrastructure for OSS builds without any credits in your account.

 Partner Queues are available only for standard instance size.